MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-prepare-a-configuration-package.md

 After you have defined the tables that you want to treat as part of your configuration, you can easily assign the tables to configuration packages.
 You can assign a table to one package only.
 In the following procedure, you assign the package from within configuration worksheet.

 > [!NOTE]
 >  You can also create a package directly, and add tables to it.
-For more information, see the "To create a configuration package" section.
+For more information, see [To create a configuration package](admin-how-to-prepare-a-configuration-package.md#to-create-a-configuration-package).

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Worksheet**, and then choose the related link.
 2. In the configuration worksheet, select a line or group of lines that you want to assign to a configuration package, and then choose the **Assign Package** action.